NoumanAMalik/Chirp-Presentation/README.md

 - And finally, the web app is hosted on Vercel

 ### Challenges
 - First challange I faced, was with Supabase.
 The reason I first chose Supabase, is because it offers both, a database and authentication in a single package.
 So, I thought it would be easier to use.
 But I was wrong.
 I kept facing issues where Supabase wouldn't store the uses current session.
+Which meant, that when a user reloaded the page, they would need to login again.
+Because of this, I switched to Clerk dev, which takes care of the session management, allowing the user to reload the page without needing to authenticate again.